I may get paid commission for purchases made after clicking a link in this post.

-Want to set up Google Analytics on your self hosted WordPress blog, but not sure how?
-In this tutorial I show you how to set up a Google Analytics account, where to put the tracking code on your website and how to check if Google Analytics is working on your blog.
+Want to set up Google Analytics for your self hosted WordPress blog, but not sure how?
+In this tutorial I show you how to set up Google Analytics 4 from scratch, with step by step instructions and screenshots.

 What is Google Analytics?

-Google Analytics is a fantastic free tool that can help you track and analyse your website traffic.
+Google Analytics is a free tool offered by Google to help you track and analyse your website traffic.
 It offers a whole host of statistics which show how your website is performing.

-You can use it to track how many visitors and page views you are getting, how many views each individual blog post is getting, and which are your best (and worst) performing blog posts.
+You can also use it to track how many visitors and pageviews you are getting, how many views each individual blog post is getting, and which are your best (and worst) performing blog posts.

 You can view this information over any time period you wish (today, last 30 days, last year etc.) and compare these figures to any other time period you choose (e.g. this month vs last month, this year vs last year).